🐾 Walkies Forecast UK

 8:30 AMGood

-Still fine for most dogs.
-Prefer grass and shade if the sun is strong.
+Still suitable for most dogs.
+Choose shade or grass if the sun is already strong.

 12:30 PMAvoid